pytorch/audio/docs/source/backend.rst

 Sox IO Backend
 ~~~~~~~~~~~~~~

-The ``"sox_io"`` backend is available and default on Linux/macOS and not available on Windows.
+The ``sox_io`` backend is available and default on Linux/macOS and not available on Windows.

 I/O functions of this backend support `TorchScript <https://pytorch.org/docs/stable/jit.html>`_.